SUSE/scf/README.md

   first make sure that your settings match the deployed configuration; the easiest way to do this is to deploy via the fully-specified instance definition files rather than the minimal ones meant for HSM.
-Also remember to enabling `deigo_docker` as above.
+Also remember to enable `deigo_docker` as above.
 Afterwards, run the tests as normal but with a `DOMAIN` override:
   ```bash
   run-role.sh /home/vagrant/hcf/bin/settings/ smoke-test --env DOMAIN=hcf.hcp.example.com